Installation and Configuration

 Upload the Netacea supplied zip file.

-Once the file has been uploaded to the function, open the NetaceaConfig.json from the code source UI and populate it with the details Netacea has shared with you.
+Once the file has been uploaded to the function, open the NetaceaConfig.json from the code source UI and populate it with the details provided to you by Netacea.

 For more information regarding each attribute in the config file, please see below: